lxian-coder/weatherRestAPI/README.md

 ## Advantages of this application
-* Hibernate builds the entity layer to connect database server
+* Hibernate builds the entity layer to connect the database server
 * Flyway prepared the initial data.
 * Spring Data JPA builds the repository layer (DAO)
-* Mapstruct used to map data between entities and dtos
+* Mapstruct used to map data between entities and dtos.
 * Mockito and MockMvc unit test service and controller layer
 * All the exceptions can be centrally handled in one place (GlobalExceptionHandler.java)
-* Lombok makes our life easierIt automatically generates getter,setter, constructor, hashcode, log etc.
+* Lombok makes our life easier by automatically generating getter, setter, constructor, hashcode, log, etc.
-* Utilize Spring security to implement API keys authentication.
+* Utilize Spring security to implement API key authentication.
-* Dockerfile utilize multi-stage and put application files into docker instead of using a fat jar.
+* Dockerfile utilizes multi-stage and puts application files into docker instead of using a fat jar.